markvaaz/ScarletHooks/README.md

 Yes, ScarletHooks can work with other webhook services, but:

-* You may need to download the mod’s dependencies and manually modify the POST request payload format in the `MessageDispatchSystem.cs` file to match the requirements of your webhook service.
+* You may need to download the mod’s source code and manually modify the POST request payload format in the `MessageDispatchSystem.cs` file to match the requirements of your webhook service.
 * Some services may require additional configuration, such as authentication tokens or custom headers.

 ---